|Best VPNs for USA|

 And if you think this is just a silly law on the books that is not getting enforced, think again.

 Internet service providers, such as Comcast, AT&T, Verizon, can hand over your data and connection logs to those who accuse you of copyright infringement.
 This is a huge business with copyright troll attorneys demanding large payments for alleged “damages” on behalf of the copyright holder.
-We see this also unfolding throughout Europe.
+We see this also unfolding throughout Europe as well.

 Another consequence of torrenting or file sharing without a VPN is that you could have your internet suspended for repeated DMCA offenses.
 In the US, internet providers will often send out DMCA notices if your IP address is found to be involved in copyright infringement.
 Three strikes and you might be booted from your ISP.

-Note: The United States’ neighbor to the north has also rolled out overzealous copyright laws.
+Note: Canada also rolled out overzealous copyright laws.
 Torrenting and file sharing in Canada also carries hefty fines and potential jail sentences, with Canadian internet providers monitoring their users.
 I discuss these problems and solutions in my guide on VPNs for Canada.

 The easy solution is to always use a VPN for torrenting, streaming, and anything else that may be a “grey area” in terms of copyright issues.